 Office 365 to Zoho Mail Migration

-From a technical perspective, migrating between these two platforms is not straightforward.
-Office 365 uses Exchange Web Services (EWS) and Graph API, while Zoho Mail primarily relies on IMAP and OAuth 2.0 for authentication.
-The protocol difference makes direct mailbox migration complex, especially when large mailboxes, folder hierarchies, and attachments are involved.
+Despite its benefits, migrating mailboxes between these platforms is not straightforward.
+Office 365 is built on Exchange technologies such as Exchange Web Services (EWS) and Microsoft Graph API with OAuth 2.0–based modern authentication, while Zoho Mail primarily relies on IMAP with OAuth 2.0 for mailbox access.
+These architectural differences introduce complexity, especially when handling large mailboxes, folder structures, metadata, and attachments.

 Why migrate from Office 365 to Zoho mail?